David Ginsburg (lawyer): Early life and education

 Ultimately, Ginsburg enlisted as a private in the United States Army, where he drove trucks for a supply unit.
 He later earned the rank of captain and served on the staff of General Lucius D. Clay, the Military Governor of the U.S. Occupation Zone in Germany.
-There he provided guidance in the rebuilding and reconstruction of the German economy and attended portions of the Nuremberg Trials and the Potsdam Conference.
+There, he provided guidance in the rebuilding and reconstruction of the German economy and attended portions of the Nuremberg Trials and the Potsdam Conference.

 Legal career

-After completing his military service, Ginsburg returned to Washington, where he founded a law firm and became the founders of Americans for Democratic Action.
-As counsel to the Jewish Agency and adviser to Chaim Weizmann, he paved the way for Harry S. Truman's recognition of the state of Israel in 1948.
+After completing his military service, Ginsburg returned to Washington and quickly became the consummate Washington insider.
+Recognized for his "keen wisdom and flawless honesty" and his ability "to analyze situations, get people to work together, listen attentively to competing points of view, and use his considerable legal skills to find common ground," he founded a law firm and became, along with the likes of Eleanor Roosevelt and John Kenneth Galbraith, one of the founders of Americans for Democratic Action.
+As counsel to the Jewish Agency and adviser to Chaim Weizmann, he also paved the way for Harry S. Truman's recognition of the state of Israel in 1948.

+In 1967, President Lyndon B. Johnson appointed Ginsburg to serve as executive director of the National Advisory Commission on Civil Disorders, commonly known as the Kerner Commission after its chair, Governor Otto Kerner, Jr. of Illinois.
+This commission was charged with investigating as to why over 150 riots had occurred that year and to determine what could be done to prevent them from reoccurring.

+Ginsburg developed the Commission's multi-faceted investigative strategy, guided the Commission through its many meetings, wrote some of its key narrative, and is largely credited with why the eleven-member committee was able to unanimously adopt such a powerfully worded and massively detailed report (it had nearly 600 pages) in only seven months.